To print this page properly - use Print icon located on the page.

 • have membership information available at meetings and events (regular trip leaders should have a bunch on hand to bring to outings).

-We have a new Membership Brochure (PDF, ~205KB) available on our web site.
+We have a Membership Brochure (PDF, ~205KB) available on our web site.
 Feel free to download, print, and distribute!

 Outreach